okeeffed/cheat-sheets/Machine-Learning/ML-Decision-Trees.md

 The reason the issue came up, is because of what we have used to create the plot since this is no longer linear.

+This is now a non-linear, non-continuous regression model.

 ```python
 # Prediciting the Decision Tree results
 # Create the Regressor